-I love bite-sized desserts.
-Whether it be Instant Mango peda, Moong dal ladoo, or Baked Shahi tudka cannoli, these perfectly delectable mini treats instantly become the star of any gathering and are sure to delight.
-I think they make the perfect pick-me-up party treats any time of the year.
+If you are regular on my blog, you must be aware of my affinity for bite-sized desserts.
+Whether it be Instant Mango peda, Moong dal ladoo, or Baked Shahi tudka cannoli, these perfectly delectable mini treats make ideal pick-me-up party treats any time of the year.

 And the new one to join the pick-me-up dessert club is Chocolate Swirled Peda!